cwalbanese/total_garage_frontend/README.md

 Fork and clone the repository, then run npm install and npm start in the root directory

-Refer to screenshots above to see how the app should appear.
+Refer to screenshot above to see how the app should appear.

 #### Contributing